issyl0/blood-pressure/README.md

 How high is your blood pressure compared to the rest of your country?
-Created at the Rewired State's Wellcome Trust hackday.
+Created at Rewired State's Wellcome Trust hackday.